With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 of the local municipality.
 Palma had been awarded the 1999 Summer Universiade (or

-the World Student Games in old speak) and had chosen a plot of land at Can
+the World Student Games in old speak) and a plot of land was chosen at Can

 lease with the municipality on 15 December 1997 that granted the club exclusive